Frequently Asked Questions

 Our results sit significantly below these international thresholds, reflecting careful sourcing and quality control at origin.

-Due to our cacao being grown in the pristine, untouched environment of the Solomon Islands - far from industrial activity, traffic and intensive agriculture - the risk of external contamination is significantly reduced.
+Due to our cacao being grown in the pristine, untouched environment of the Solomon Islands, far from industrial activity, traffic and intensive agriculture, means the risk of external contamination is significantly reduced.

 Unlike some commodity cacao, where beans may be dried near roads or in areas exposed to vehicle emissions and environmental pollutants, our beans are handled in clean, low-impact conditions.
 This helps minimise potential lead exposure during post-harvest processing.
 Combined with the fact that our cacao is grown without synthetic fertilisers or pesticides, this natural environment plays an important role in maintaining the purity and quality of our beans.